hydrogen-dev/raindrop-sdk-python/README.md

 This function returns true when the transaction referenced by `transaction_hash` has been included in a block on the Ethereum blockchain (Rinkeby if the environment is `Sandbox`, Mainnet if the environment is `Production`).
 - `transaction_hash` (required): Hash of a transaction

+## `Note:`
+Many of the above functions have optional parameters `raise_for_status` and `return_json`.
+These parameters turn status code error handling and json return values on/off.
+They are set to sensible defaut parameters.

 ## Copyright & License
 Copyright 2018 The Hydrogen Technology Corporation under the GNU General Public License v3.0.